yuki-kimoto/gitprep/README.md

 If you see an internal server error, look at the log file (gitprep/log/production.log) to see what problem has occurred.

-### Additional work when you don't run CGI script by your user authority.
+### Additional work when you don't run CGI script by your user.

-If CGI script isn't run by your user authority, you need the following work.
+If CGI script isn't run by your user, you need the following work.
-For example, CGI script is run by apache authority.
+For example, CGI script is run by apache user.

 Change user and group of all files in gitprep directory to apache